A healthy, plant-rich diet could help reduce the risk of disease, including COVID-19

 - FIBER.
 Yes, I mentioned it in the last paragraph, however, FIBER is not talked about enough (and it deserves its own mention).
 Find ways to include more fiber.
 Fiber comes from plants and that is why the “eat more plants” and “plant-based” movement is so popular today.
 Fiber has many benefits.
 While we all know that it helps us go to the bathroom, it also helps lower cholesterol levels, lower blood pressure, stabilize blood sugar levels, keep you full longer, and may even help reduce the risk for certain types of cancer.
 Vegetables, whole grains, beans, nuts, and seeds – try to include more of these foods to meet your daily fiber intake.

-- Eliminate sugary foods.
+- Cut out sugary foods.
 First, know how much added sugar you are consuming in these drinks and start cutting back with the intention of not drinking sugary drinks at all.
-The recommendations for added sugar per day (not only from drinks, but also from meals) is 6 teaspoons a day for women and children and 9 teaspoons a day for men.
+The recommendations for added sugar per day (not only from beverages, but also from meals) is 6 teaspoons a day for women and children and 9 teaspoons a day for men.
 Once we know how much we are adding (in coffee or tea) and possibly drinking, we can start cutting back.